-Factbox-Canadian provinces prepare to start COVID-19 vaccinations
+FACTBOX-Canadian provinces prepare to start COVID-19 vaccinations

 * Newfoundland & Labrador: Will start vaccinations in St. John’s next week.

-Reporting by Julie Gordon in Ottawa, Rod Nickel in Winnipeg, Allison Lampert in Montreal, Moira Warburton and Jeff Lewis in Toronto; editing by Grant McCool
+Reporting by Julie Gordon in Ottawa, Rod Nickel in Winnipeg, Allison Lampert in Montreal, Moira Warburton and Jeff Lewis in Toronto; Editing by Grant McCool and Karishma Singh

 Our Standards: The Thomson Reuters Trust Principles.